Jagoda11/Jagoda11/README.md

 # Hi there, I'm Jagoda 👋

 I'm a software developer specializing in TypeScript/JavaScript and have experience working with a variety of technologies and services.
-I love building things and am always looking for new technologies to learn and apply in my projects. 💻
+I love building things and am always looking for new technologies to learn and apply to my projects. 💻

 I also volunteer for [Pink Programming](https://www.pinkprogramming.se/), a non-profit organization that encourages and inspires women to learn programming. 🌸